utopia-foss/dantro/doc/data_io/transform.rst

 .. hint::

-    To have *multiple* return values, aggregate results into a ``dict`` that you then unpack outside of the meta-operation.
+    To have "multiple" return values, e.g. to return an intermediate result, aggregate objects into a ``dict`` that can then be unpacked outside of the meta-operation.
+    For an example, see :ref:`dag_meta_ops_aggregate_return_values`.

 Using ``select`` within meta-operations